Click Here To Join Our Telegram Channel for FREE daily tutorials!

 Although automation will certainly replace every kind of mechanical and even decision based task, the need for “the human touch” may well reach new heights.
 In a world where “the unreal” comes to the fore, it may be counterbalanced by intensifying desire for “the real”.
 Hand made goods, personalized services, artistry, personal care and tightly-knit communities are some that spring to mind.
 Being a good communicator is as important as ever.
 What else can you think of?

 Its hard to say if the future is “good or bad”.
-It will be both.
+It will be both, unevenly distributed.
 It will not be like the present, and it will be different things to different people.
 Its happening, we cant stop it and things are going to change an awful lot.
 Viewed from one angle, there is actually incredible opportunity, like never before.
 You can reach over a billion people now.
 In the old days there was no way to do that.
 And the world needs you – you just have to find your gift.
 Be prepared, be open to change, be flexible, adaptable, nimble of foot and the future can be yours.

 I Can't Help Showing This Off: